 Last week, Jake Kring-Schreifels interviewed me, among many others, for a story in The Ringer titled “Eminem Found Himself in ‘Lose Yourself.’
 Will We Ever Let It Go?”
-His story commemorates the 20th anniversary of the hit single by exploring its genesis as the theme for the film 8 Mile, and its subsequently long shelf life as a sports arena anthem, and it includes three quotes from me.
+His story commemorates the 20th anniversary of the hit single by exploring its genesis as the theme for the film 8 Mile and its long shelf life as a sports arena anthem, and the piece includes three quotes from me.
 My full comments are below.

 How would you describe the enormity of this song when it came out?

 It was very popular, obviously.
 If I remember correctly, it got airplay on a lot of “urban” stations that didn’t spin the major singles from The Eminem Show; even though those same stations played Marshall Mathers LP tracks like “Bitch Please II” and “The Way I Am” in 2000 and 2001.

 I don’t know if young people today realize how famous Eminem was at the time.
 Consider someone like Taylor Swift or Beyoncé — artists whom everyone knows, and who are topics of discussion at every stratum of society, from your grandmother’s house and the kitchen at your local McDonald’s to Congress and the White House — where everything they do becomes fodder for debate and news headlines.
 And this is before we became an internet-dominant society, when people still used print newspapers, compact discs, and network television to consume media in addition to surfing websites.
 Eminem achieved pop ubiquity in a way that’s different from how, say, Drake does it now.